configcat/docs/website/docs/sdk-reference/node.md

 configCatClient.setDefaultUser(new configcat.User('john@example.com'));
 ```

-Whenever the evaluation methods like `getValueAsync()`, `getValueDetailsAsync()`, etc. are called without an explicit user object parameter, the SDK will automatically use the default user as a user object.
+Whenever the evaluation methods like `getValueAsync()`, `getValueDetailsAsync()`, etc. are called without an explicit `user` parameter, the SDK will automatically use the default user as a User Object.

 ```js
 const user = new configcat.User('john@example.com');